BENCH TEST MASTERY

 This is good news for the fresh graduates!

-But not so much for those with years of experience, but that’s the fact.
+Not so much for those with years of experience.
+Nonetheless these are the facts.

 So if you’ve practiced for a while please don’t let pride get in your way.